 The auditions, which are closed to the public, are usually held on a Friday night and all day Saturday in mid-to-late January, at various locations.
 The calendar will be updated when time and location details are known.
 During teh auditions, a group of judges sit behind a screen so that they do not know the identity of the auditioner.
 Auditions traditionally consist of scales, three etudes, and sight-reading.

 The Solo and Ensemble Festival runs concurrently with the Regional Honor Band auditions.
 The calendar will be updated when time and location details are known.
 The public is invited to attend the Solo and Ensemble portion.
 Judges need an ORIGINAL copy of the music so they can follow along.
 Soloists are reminded that they must furnish their own accompanist, live or recorded.
 Medals are awarded for performance.

 Where can I find out about the Frankie Valenzuela Memorial Scholarship?

 This scholarship has been set up in loving memory of Frankie, who will be remembered always as an outstanding member of the CdS Marching Band and and inspiration to all.
 Find more detailed info in the form available here.

 Where should I get my student’s band instrument repaired?

 For your convenience, the following merchants are listed here as a service to help you with your instrument repair and maintenance needs.
 For the cost, timeliness, and quality of the repairs, we highly recommend:

-The calendar on the front page is most up-to-date, but generally we try to have them around the first Tuesday of each month, moving them around as necessary to accomodate other activities.
+The calendar on the front page is most up-to-date, but generally we try to have them around the first Tuesday of each month, moving them around as necessary to accommodate other activities.
 Meetings are in the CdS High School Band Room at 7:00pm.